This section discusses the photographic aspects of the "Diarama" website and eBook as well as photography in general

 Some of the cameras and light meters in my collection

-I look back at some of the "analogue" cameras that I have owned with fondness... especially the handmade Swiss Alpas with their beautiful Kern Macro Switar lenses, the Rolleiflex 3·5E and even some of the Russian equipment, more for the pleasure of using them than the quality.
+I look back at some of the "analogue" cameras that I have owned with fondness... especially the handmade Swiss Alpa with their beautiful Kern Macro Switar lenses, the Rolleiflex 3·5E and even some of the Russian equipment, more for the pleasure of using them than the quality.
 One 35mm camera that I have never owned is a Leica although my brother has a collection of them.
-I have used Leicas on many occasions but they do not possess the indefinable "magic" that the Alpas did.
-Getting back to Alpas... this is a make of camera that most photographers will not have heard of due to their being very exclusive and expensive.
+I have used 35mm Leicas on many occasions but they do not possess the indefinable "magic" that the Alpa did.
+Whilst on the subject of the Alpa... this is a make of camera that most photographers will not have heard of due to their being very exclusive and expensive.
 It was once said that a Leica's shutter sounded like two pieces of velvet rubbing together.
 The Alpa sounds much the same but with the addition of a little mirror bounce!
 They were individually hand-built in Switzerland by Pignons SA... a major watch component manufacturer under the corporate umbrella of Paillard Corporation who also held Bolex in their portfolio as well as the matching Swiss Kern lenses.

 The ultimate Alpa SLR... a gold plated 11si